Skip to content

 Learning Outcomes

-• Students will perform a range of dance styles demonstrating key movement features.
+• Perform a range of dance styles demonstrating key movement features.

-• Students will choreograph dance sequences through a process of exploring and applying the dance elements.
+• Choreograph dance sequences through a process of exploring and applying the dance elements.

-• Students will demonstrate understanding of the key features of a selected dance style.
+• Demonstrate understanding of the key features of a selected dance style.

-• Students will explain the ways the dance elements (space, body, time, energy, relationships) are used to convey meaning or effect in their own work and the work of others.
+• Explain the ways the dance elements (space, body, time, energy, relationships) are used to convey meaning or effect in their own work and the work of others.

-• Students will apply strategies for contributing to a group.
+• Apply strategies for contributing to a group.

 Assessment